 Imagine you’re at work when Jane, who works in your company’s Human Resources department, notices a burnt-out light bulb in her office.
-Her dimmed environment makes it hard to see, and her productivity takes a nosedive.
-Thanks to technology, she logs onto her computer and notifies the facilities department of the issue within 15 seconds.
+Her dimmed environment makes it hard to see, and her productivity declines.

+But with the use of technology, Jane logs into her computer and notifies the facilities department of the issue within 15 seconds.
 A technician currently working in Jane’s building receives the alert on his mobile phone, so he can quickly grab a light bulb and head down the hall to her office.
-Within 15 minutes of submitting the request, the technician installs the new light bulb and Jane resumes work without missing a step.
+Within 15 minutes of submitting the request, the technician installs the new light bulb and Jane resumes her work.

 Through centralized data, you can easily standardize procedures and ensure everyone has the latest information – minimizing errors and inefficiencies within the team.

 When you understand key gaps and issues within the condition of the building and assets, you can prioritize and spend your budget wisely.
 After all, you don’t want to be spending several million dollars renovating your kitchen when your roof is about to collapse.

 Technology has changed a number of industries, but none quite like facilities management.
-By transforming the day-to-day operations of the team, it elevated the role of the department within the organization.
+By transforming the day-to-day operations of the team, technology has elevated the role of the department within the organization.
 At last, the facilities team has earned a strategic role within the organization and can impact the business from its core.